-the State's Universities.
+(b) The General Fund cash balances presented in this schedule are not based on Generally Accepted Accounting Principles (GAAP).
+The General Fund includes funds designated for operations and capital purposes of certain proprietary programs of the State's Universities.
 Receipts and disbursements of such funds for the designated programs and the disbursement of such funds for other purposes are reflected in the cash flow.
 A use of the designated funds for purposes other than the proprietary programs is, in effect, a borrowing of such funds.
 Therefore, at any time that the balance in the General Fund is less than the balance of such designated funds, the State is obligated to replenish the designated funds to the extent of the shortfall.
-Then (b) The General Fund cash balances presented in this schedule are not based on Generally Accepted Accounting Principles (GAAP).
-The General Fund includes funds designated for operations and capital purposes of certain proprietary programs of designated funds were expected to range from \$150 to \$300 million during the 2001-02 fiscal year.
+Ther designated funds are expected to range from \$150 to \$300 million during the 2001-02 fiscal year.
 In addition, the General Fund is the depository for several escrow accounts pursuant to court orders or federal rulings.
-These funds were expected to average approximately \$50 million during the 2001-02 fiscal year.
+These funds are expected to average approximately \$50 million during the 2001-02 fiscal year.

 (c) The Statutes provide certain administrative remedies to deal with periods when the General Fund is in a negative position.
-The Secretary of Administration may temporarily reallocate cash in other funds (up to 5% of the general-purpose revenue appropriations then in a freed) to the General Fund (up to 5% of the general-purpose revenue appropriations then in January 2002, this amount was \$569 million for fiscal year 2001-02.
-In addition, the Secretary of Administration may also temporarily reallocate and another funds (up to 3% of the general-purpose revenue appropriations then in effect (\$341 million) for a period of up to 30 days.
+The Secretary of Administration may temporarily reallocate cash in other funds (up to 5% of the general-purpose revenue appropriations then in effect) to the General Fund.
+Based on the 2001-03 biennial budget signed into law (2001 Wisconsin Act 16), this amount is approximately \$571 million for fiscal year 2001-02.
+In addition, the Secretary of Administration may also temporarily reallocate an additional amount up to 3% of the general-purpose revenue appropriations then in effect (approximately \$343 million) for a period of up to 30 days.
 See "Balances In Funds Available For Interfund Borrowing".
+If the amount of inter-fund borrowing available to the general fund is not sufficient, the Secretary of Administration is authorized to and ready to prorate and defer certain payments.

-(d) Reflects receipt on May 23, 2002 of the \$450 million of proceeds from the sale and subsequent securitization of payments due the State from tobacco manufacturers under the Master Settlement Agreement.
+(d) The projections assume that \$450 million of proceeds from the sale and subsequent securitization of payments due the State from tobacco manufacturers under the Master Settlement Agreement will be received on June 3, 2002.

-(e) Includes \$800 million in operating note proceeds received in September, 2001 and impoundment payments made on February 28, March 29, April 30, and May 31, 2002.
-The February 28, 2002 impoundment payment excluded the premium that was deposited on September 20, 2001 into the operating note redemption fund.
+(e) Includes \$800 million in operating note proceeds received in September, 2001 and impoundment payments to be made on February 28, March 29, April 30, and May 31, 2002.
+The February 28, 2002 impoundment payment excludes the premium that was deposited on September 20, 2001 into the operating note redemption fund.